-Foreign Exchange and Currency Risk - The Group is exposed to foreign currency exchange rate fluctuations
+Foreign Exchange and Currency Risk - The Group is exposed to foreign currency exchange rate fluctuations, which might have a material adverse effect on the Group

 The Group is exposed to the effects of fluctuation in foreign currency exchange rates, principally the U.S. dollar and euro against the Turkish Lira, which can have an impact on its financial position, results of operations and/or capital.
-These risks are both systemic (e.g., the impact of exchange rate volatility on the markets generally, including on the Group's borrowers) and specific to the Group (e.g., due to the Group's own net currency positions)
+These risks are both systemic (i.e., the impact of exchange rate volatility on the markets generally, including on the Group's borrowers) and unique to the Group (i.e., due to the Group's own net currency positions) and these fluctuations might have a negative effect on the value of the Group's assets and/or the Group's business, financial condition and/or results of operations.